 A Trip to the Farm

-As part of my business trip, I was invited to a special event at Mystic Farms and Distillery on the outskirts of Durham.
+As part of my business trip, I was invited to a special event at Mystic Farm and Distillery on the outskirts of Durham.
 The event included a distillery tour by co-owner Jonathan Blitz.
 We learned Mystic Farms is an estate distillery, meaning they grow their own grains and have their own water aquifer, the two most important ingredients in their award-winning whiskey.

 The property, only a 20-minute Uber ride from the hotel, has a barrel-storage tasting room that hosted our large group comfortably along with an inviting outdoor patio next to a picturesque pond.